chaitanyagupta/repl-server/README.md

     $ sbcl --load example-launch.lisp

-Clozure CL also supports a --load option.
-To run CCL, run:
+To load Clozure CL, run:

     $ ccl --load example-launch.lisp

+For the equivalent of `--load` in another CL runtime, check its manual.

+The first time you do this, Quicklisp will ask your permission to download various Common Lisp libraries which are required to run repl-server.
 If everything goes well, you should see a `REPL>` prompt on your terminal.

 Here's what you should do in case you didn't use `example-launch.lisp`.